 "In that case, I'll tell Mrs. Trimble it's the Carriage House.
-They can seat you at seven."
-Lily didn't miss a thing.
-"I'll let the maître d' know it's your anniversary so they'll have flowers and something...special for the occasion."
+They can seat you at seven.
+I'll let the maître d' know it's your anniversary so they'll have flowers and something...special for the occasion."